If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify comes fashioned as an all-in-one platform combining eCommerce capabilities and web hosting services with a website builder.

-The website builder comes a drag & drop designer with visual editing capabilities.
+The website builder comes with a drag & drop designer with visual editing capabilities.

-Alongside site templates, you can easily create a fully-functional without coding knack.
+Alongside site templates, you can easily create a fully-functional site without coding knowledge.

-With Shopify, the designing and customizing process for all kinds of the website gets pretty dull.
+With Shopify, the designing and customizing process for all kinds of websites gets pretty dull.
 Just choose an ideal site theme, then by simply dragging & dropping, you can reorganize the page layout elements.

-On the other hand, the nicety elements get defined by picking from Shopify’s in-built options.
+On the other hand, the nicety elements get defined by picking from Shopify’s built-in options.

 Furthermore, Shopify prides itself on a vast app store that offers an extensive array of pre-built app integrations.

-Aside from extensively modifying your site’s design, you can personalize the system by merely installing whichever of the accessible plugins.
+Aside from extensively modifying your site’s design, you can personalize the system by installing any of the available plugins.

 These additional functionalities complement the several features that come with the default Shopify platform.

-And in case Shopify’s accompanying subscription costs concern you, worry not because Shopify significantly compares cheaper than Magento.
+And in case Shopify’s accompanying subscription costs concern you, worry not, because Shopify is significantly cheaper than Magento.

 How!
 You’d wonder.

-Rest assured, you won’t purchase third-party hosting services or hire a developer.
-Shopify hakes care of all that.
+Rest assured, you won’t purchase third-party hosting services or hire a developer—Shopify takes care of all that.

-On the whole, despite Shopify’s weaknesses, it outfoxes Magento as regards ease of use.
-Therefore, small to mid-sized businesses find themselves in safe pair of hands with Shopify as opposed to Magento.
+On the whole, despite Shopify’s weaknesses, it outfoxes Magento in terms of ease of use.
+Therefore, small to mid-sized businesses find themselves in safe hands with Shopify as opposed to Magento.

 With that settled, let’s now get to the gist of this post-Magento to Shopify migration.